AleNarder/space-carving/README.md

 # CM0526 - Silhouette-based space carving

-This repo contains a solution for the final project of the G3DCV (2022/2023) course at Venice University.
+A solution for the final project of the G3DCV (2022/2023) course at Venice University.
 The implemented features are:

 - [x] Camera calibration